GenericMappingTools/gmt/doc/rst/source/debug.rst

 Debug PyGMT in Xcode on macOS
 ------------------------------

+**Note**: Tested with Xcode 12.0.
 Install PyGMT following the official instructions (if you already have the dev version then you may just need to cd into your pygmt dir and call git pull):

 #.
 Add conda-forge channel::